ShreyaSultania/Food_Delivery_App/README.md

 # Food Delivery App

-This is a MERN stack based food delivery application.
+This project is created to practice Git merge conflicts.